felipe-programador-18/felipe-programador-18/README.md

 Hi there!! 👨‍💻🤙 I'm Felipe i am 27 year old, where living from brazil, currently living of city of Porto alegre.
-Also am study about english, I considered myself intermediate, but always search improve more and more my english.
+Also I am study about english, I considered myself intermediate, but always search improve more and more my english.
 Currently make college of analyse of system, where am in 4 semester.
 I have goals becoming a developer of very successful.